Notice to all Families and Guests

 - Independence Chapel: 10:00 a.m.

-- Service times are limited to one-hour to allow staff to thoroughly disinfect the areas after each service.
+- All service times are limited to one-hour to allow staff to thoroughly disinfect the areas after each service.

 - Greenwood and Mount Olivet Chapels will utilize every other row seating to leave an empty row between attendees